 “For example, an employee who thinks their job is at risk may be more likely to be look for work elsewhere, tell others negative things about the organization, and exert less effort in their work if they think they do not have a future there,” explains Jessica Everitt and Laura Heathcock, Employee Engagement Consultants.

-Your “boost retention” strategy: Management spends a lot of time planning these changes, but at what point employees find out?
+Your “improve employee retention” strategy: Management spends a lot of time planning these changes, but at what point employees find out?
 Instead of blind siding them, roll out changes slowly and with explanation.
 When possible, let teams weigh in on changes that will directly affect their day-to-day workflow.
 This provides them with an opportunity to communicate any issues before new systems are set in place—fostering a sense of trust and respect between employer and employee.